 Unsure how much you can spend?
+Try a car loan calculator to quickly calculate your monthly car payments.
 Remember that a car loan is not the only expense when buying a car.
 There is insurance, gas, maintenance, parking, taxes and more to consider.
 A good rule of thumb is to limit car payments to around 10% and overall expenses to under 15% of take-home pay.

 For example, if you make $5,000 a month aim to keep your total budget under $750 per month.
 That is $500 for the car payments with $250 left for additional expenses.

 The costs of owning a vehicle quickly add up.
 Be careful not to spend beyond your means.

 A pre-approved loan is a loan that you are approved for before you go shopping.